shafanaS/jenkins-pipeline-artifacts/README.md

 6. Deploy to production.
     - production stack is created and the test endpoint for the production environment is returned.
 Note that this endpoint is not app-specific.
 To be able to test app-specific endpoints in the next step, the test cases should already contain the app-specific URI.
 7. Run tests on production.

+This pipeline uses the Jenkins shared library.
+This repository contains the set of functions that is used in the pipeline.
+This repository is intended to keep the generic methods that is used by the pipeline.
+For more information on how to use this library check the repository at https://github.com/wso2-incubator/jenkins-shared-lib.

 ### How to Configure the Pipeline for another Region